Lofiith/Lofi_VIP/README.md

 ## Contributing
 Contributions are welcome!
-Please submit pull requests or issues if you find bugs or have suggestions for improvement.
+Please submit pull requests or issues if you find bugs or have suggestions for improvement. used similar vip system logic from https://discord.gg/trasedev to make this system possible :)

 ## Support
 For support and updates, please check the repository or contact the development team.